knpuniversity/symfony2-series/knpu/episode1/mind-tricks.md

 ```

 Wow!
 Congrats on finishing the first episode!
 You're well on your way with
-Symfony, so keep going with `Episode 2`_ and start practicing on a project.
+Symfony, so keep going with [Episode 2][Episode 2] and start practicing on a project.

 Seeya next time!